liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/02-themes-generator.markdown

 ### Installing Sass on Windows [](id=installing-sass-on-windows)

-On Windows, you must use either Sass from node-sass or Sass from Ruby.
+To use Sass on Windows, you must use either Sass from node-sass or Sass from Ruby.
 By default, the generator creates theme projects to use node-sass; but you can reconfigure them to use Ruby based Sass and Compass.
 Since node-sass indirectly requires Visual Studio, developers who are not already using Visual Studio may opt to use Ruby based Sass and Compass instead of node-sass.
 This section explains both Sass installations.

 #### Installing Sass from node-sass [](id=installing-sass-from-node-sass)